What is document automation & how does it work?

 Can you automate Word documents?

 In a word - Yes!
 Documents may be in the form of word processor documents like MS word docs.
 Most enterprises require the data in the documents for subsequent processing.
-For example, companies may require the details present in a Word-based invoice for subsequent processing of orders online.
-The automation of documents involves uploading the document into software and extracting relevant information from them to store in a form suited for further processing.
+For example, companies may need the details in a Word-based invoice for subsequent online processing of orders.
+Automating documents involves uploading the document into software and extracting relevant information to store in a form suited for further processing.

 How do I create an automation document?

 The automation of a document involves the following steps: